tym360/gvsu-cis350-CodeCrusaders/meetings/GVSU-CIS350-CodeCrusaders-2025-02-11.md

 Discussion Points:

 *  What Dictionary Library do we use?
-    * Words API required internet access and allows 2500, calls per day
+    * Words API requires internet access and allows 2500 calls per day
     * Wonderwords is locally ran with unlimited calls.
 Although, this may be limited.
 *  What UI Framework should we use?
     * Flask, Tkinter, Custom Tkinter, Kivy, and Dear PyGUI mentioned